dominicpalmer/dotfiles/config.md

 $ conda activate base
 ```

-Then to deactivate Anaconda and revert to using system Python, run:
+Then to deactivate Anaconda and revert to using system Python:

 ```bash
 $ conda deactivate
 ```

-Create additional Anaconda environments that optionally use a specific version of Python using:
+Create additional Anaconda environments that optionally use a specific version of Python via:

 ```bash
 $ conda create --name envName [python=<Python-version>]